How Long Do You Wear a Tennis Elbow Band

 Why Use an Elbow Brace

 One of the most important features of tennis elbow treatment involves the use of an elbow brace.
-A brace around the elbow relieves pain and supports the attachment points of the forearm tendons, decreasing the load on the extensors of the forearm and relieving muscle and tendon strain during daily activities, thereby preventing further damage.
+An elbow band around the elbow relieves pain and supports the attachment points of the forearm tendons, decreasing the load on the extensors of the forearm and relieving muscle and tendon strain during daily activities, thereby preventing further damage.
 The protective principle of the brace works mainly by limiting excessive abduction and extension of the forearm, thus reducing the load on the affected tendons.
 The benefits of using the brace include:

 -